Constraining the strangeness enhancement scenario of the UHECR muon puzzle with LHC experiments

+While reproducing the cosmic-ray measurements requires relatively large enhancement factors, there remains a substantial possibility that LHC experiments will observe no such effect.
+To evaluate the requisite sensitivity for collider experiments to constrain the model, we calculate the parameter space that would be rejected under the null hypothesis of zero observed enhancement at a given measurement precision.
+Measurements in the forward region ($x_{\rm lab} \sim 0.1$--$0.2$) are particularly effective, as they probe the phase space where the predicted enhancement effects are most pronounced.

+Our projections utilize the reported PAO muon measurement alongside anticipated Run~3 data from LHCb and FASER.
+While SND@LHC~\cite{SNDLHC:2022ihg} also provides neutrino-based measurements with flavor separation, FASER is positioned directly along the collision axis.
+This location captures a highly collimated neutrino flux from forward $\pi^\pm$ and $K$ decays~\cite{FASERneutrinoFlux2024,Abbaneo:2926288}, yielding higher expected statistics for tighter constraints.
+Consequently, SND@LHC is considered a complementary cross-check for future analyses.
+For the LHCb projection, five pseudorapidity bins from Run~2 charged-particle measurements~\cite{LHCbRun2} were converted to $x_{\text{lab}}$.
+For FASER, a single $x_{\text{lab}}$ bin was defined based on detector coverage and expected Run~3 neutrino yields (see Appendix~A).
+Consistent with the favored energy dependence derived earlier, we assume $E_{\rm start} = 10^{6}~\mathrm{GeV}$ and define the constraint boundaries at a contour level of $\sqrt{\lambda} = 5$.

 Assuming LHCb finds no strangeness enhancement, with a precision of about 2.5\% (i.e. $\zeta_{\text{LHCb}} = 0.00 \pm 0.025$), we computed the excluded regions of parameter space using the likelihood method of Sec.~\ref{sec:method_for_likelihood}.
-Figure~\ref{fig:LHCb_constraint} shows the resulting $5\sigma$ exclusion region as the blue-hatched area.
-The left and right panels correspond to $E_{\text{start}} = 10^{4}$~GeV and $10^{6}$~GeV, respectively.
-The black dashed and dotted lines denote the PAO central value and $\pm 1\sigma$ region for $N_\mu$.
-We see that for $x_{\text{lab}}^{\text{thr}} < 3\times 10^{-2}$, most of the parameter space compatible with PAO is excluded by the hypothetical LHCb result.
-Higher $x_{\text{lab}}$ thresholds remain allowed due to the limited forward acceptance of the LHCb detector.
+Figure~\ref{fig:LHCb_constraint} shows the resulting $5\sigma$ exclusion region as the blue-hatched area, calculated for $E_{\text{start}} = 10^{6}$~GeV.
+The black dashed and dotted lines denote the PAO central value and $\pm 1\sigma$ range for $N_\mu$.
+We find that for $x_{\text{lab}}^{\text{thr}} < 3\times 10^{-2}$, most of the parameter space compatible with the PAO measurement is excluded by the hypothetical LHCb result.
+Higher values of $x_{\text{lab}}^{\text{thr}}$ remain allowed due to the limited forward acceptance of the LHCb detector.